Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

   the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

+  Deep Dwarves can tinker with wands so as to recharge them.
+However, each time they do so, they lose a bit of their magical essence.

 Deep Elves
    This is an Elven species who long ago fled the overworld to live in darkness underground.
 There, they developed their mental powers, evolving a natural